harvardartmuseums/api-docs/sections/worktype.md

 # Worktype

 Contains information on the types of works in the Harvard Art Museums collections.
+Worktype labels are more specific classifications of the object, and they are created and assigned by Harvard Art Museums curators.

 ## Get Worktypes